Adventure Bike Rider Festival 2018 In Association with Bridgestone Battlax A41

 Rubbish and Refuge Management

-All festival goers will be handed a black refuge sack on arrival and we kindly ask you to use it for all your rubbish and place in one of the on-site skips before you depart.
+All Adventure Bike Rider Festival goers will be handed a black refuge sack on arrival and we kindly ask you to use it for all your rubbish and place in one of the on-site skips before you depart.
 If you need more please ask at the ABR registration marquee.

 We’ve a couple of ABR marquees at the event the smaller one for registration, information and merchandise and the larger featuring a full bar, tables, chairs and a stage area.
 Events will take place in or just outside the main marquee.